text-x-soul/text-x-soul/comparison/README.md

 # Comparison:
 ## Between Soul and XML

-### Please note that this file will be compared regularly based on new formats and releases.
+### Please note that this file will be used for comparison of Soul and different formats regularly based on new formats and releases.

 The conclusion is that both Soul and XML are not comparable and function in a different way, but similar cases like value declarations can be compared.